 “Ofcom” means the regulatory body whose duties are set out in the Communications Act 2003 and includes any replacement body or entity under equivalent or replacement legislation.

-“Planning Acts” means any relevant planning legislation in force at the date of this agreement including the Town and Country Planning Act 1990, the Planning (Listed Buildings and Conservation Areas) Act 1990 and the Town and Country Planning (General Permitted Development) Order (England) 2015 (and similar regulations in other regions), and any statutory replacement or modification of any of them.
+“Planning Acts” means any relevant planning legislation in force at the date of this agreement, including the Town and Country Planning Act 1990, the Planning (Listed Buildings and Conservation Areas) Act 1990 and the Town and Country Planning (General Permitted Development) Order (England) 2015 (and similar regulations in other regions), and any statutory replacement or modification of any of them.

 'Price' means the price for the Goods excluding any carriage, packing and insurance.